StayLearner/Career_Canvas-Project/README.md

 - **Custom Domain** 🌍: Deployment with a `.com` or `.in` domain.
 - **Advanced Filtering** 📊: Additional filters for a more refined job search.
-- **Notifications** 🔔: Alerts for students on application status changes.
 - **Admin Dashboard** 📊: For enhanced management capabilities.

 ---